clhainf5/sslo/README.md

       echo "  ⚠️  $$dest already exists.
 Skipping copy."; \
     fi \
   done
+# Optional, run the openssl commands in Makefile to generate certificates for collector to use, or provide your own in services/otel_collector/ssl
 # Edit env files and config files as required by the project #TODO - list these out
 vi .env
 # Start the tool